 “Does studying history matter?”

 This is often asked by students and adults alike.
-There’s the oft quoted response from George Santayana that goes, “Those who cannot remember the past are condemned to repeat it.”
+There’s the famous response from George Santayana that goes, “Those who cannot remember the past are condemned to repeat it.”
 This is certainly true, but let’s go deeper.
 In The Well-Trained Mind, Susan Wise Bauer and Jessie Wise write that when Ken Burns was asked why history is important, he responded, “History is the study of everything that has happened until now.
 Unless you plan to live entirely in the present moment, the study of history is inevitable.”
 Bauer and Wise continue with:

 History, in other words, is not a subject.
 History is the subject.
 It is the record of human experience, both personal and communal.
 It is the story of the unfolding of human achievement in every area — science, literature, art, music, and politics.
 A grasp of historical facts is essential to the rest of the classical curriculum.